 By Saima Bano, Clinical Psychologist

 Previously known as Manic Depression, Bipolar Disorder is a mental health illness that manifests in significant mood swings, including emotional highs (hypomania or mania), and lows (depression).
 It is a long-term, complex mood disorder.
 It is a significant factor in disability globally.
-When a person experiences depression, he/she could feel sad or hopeless and stop enjoying or being interested in most activities while on the contrary when a person experience mania or hypomania, he/she can feel ecstatic, energized, or particularly irritable.
+When a person experiences depression, he/she could feel sad or hopeless and stop enjoying or being interested in most activities.
+While on the contrary when a person experiences mania or hypomania, he/she can feel ecstatic, energized, or particularly irritable.
 These mood swings can affect a variety of things, including behavior, activity, sleep, perception, energy, and the ability to concentrate.

 Some Facts Regarding BPAD